SofiaDiCapua/SofiaDiCapua.github.io/_posts/Bladder_Cancer_Annotation_Xenium.md

 ---
 ## 1. What is Xenium?
-> *The annotation strategy will depend on the method used to extract the RNA data*
+> *The annotation strategy will depend on the method used to extract the RNA data* Xenium is a spatial transcriptomics technology, very recent (2022) and has huge potential as it has subcellular resolution.
+>
+> **Let me explain myself**, transcrips are mRNA molecules (very tiny pieces of DNA) that float arround our cells to finally become proteins and have a purpose.
+Reading the mRNA transcripts is a way to know what the cell wanted to do or what is currently doing !
+And the spatial part does not refer to outer space, is about where in the tissue was that mRNA found.
+We can know what each cell is doing without breaking down the tissue gaining the capability of reading the interactions between cells !
 ---
 ## 2. Why is cell type annotation so important?
 > *The reference dataset will depend on the type of tissue we are dealing with*
 ---
+Cell type annotation is crucial because it translates raw single-cell RNA sequencing (scRNA-seq) data into meaningful biological insights, allowing researchers to identify, classify, and understand the diverse cell populations driving biological processes in health and disease.
+(I'm choosing to talk about scRNA-seq here because in the cell annotation process we don't care about the spatial axis, we are looking at each cell individually)

 ## 3. Problem description
 > *The aim here is to annotate cell types in the Xenium data.
 Xenium can allow us to take the position of the gene by limiting the variaety of genes it can read, making cell annotation extra hard compared to single cell analysis.*
 ---